GMOD/jbrowse-components/products/jbrowse-cli/README.md

 npx @jbrowse/cli create myfolder
 ```

-It is likely preferable in most cases to install the tools first however
+It is likely preferable in most cases to install the tools globally with `npm install @jbrowse/cli -g` however

 ## Commands